-That said, the products that it does offer are well worth your attention, so let’s take a look.
+That said, the products it offers are well worth your attention, so let’s take a look.

 High Yield Savings Account

-Since Synchrony does not offer a checking account, you have to request an ATM card to go along with your savings account.
+Since Synchrony does not offer a checking account, you must request an ATM card to go along with your savings account.

 You can use the card to withdraw cash or make purchases, but keep in mind that it is not a traditional debit card.